Series: The Goodies

 - In another UFO gag, Graeme (spoofing Arthur C. Clarke) completely fails to notice a UFO refueling behind him at Stonehenge or the Yeti eating his latest book.

 - Fun with Acronyms: Bill runs for PM as the leader of "The Worker's Revolutionary Party...not just A Worker's Revolutionary Party, but The Worker's Revolutionary Party!"
 An unimpressed Tim notes that the acronym is "Twerp".

 - There was a real Workers' Revolutionary Party at the time.
 Its members had a disproportionate representation in the acting profession.
-They were said to make nuisances of themselves on set trying to convert other actors, like a Trotskyite version of the Jehovahs' Witnesses.
-The boys are perhaps making an unflattering Take That here.
+They were said to make nuisances of themselves on set trying to convert other actors, like a Trotskyite version of the Jehovahs' Witnesses. note The boys are perhaps making an unflattering Take That here.